Sheshan Basilica: History

-Pope Pius XII formally raised the Sheshan church to the rank of minor basilica via his pontifical decree “Compertum Habemus” (originally written on 24 July 1942) and was officially signed and notarized on 12 September 1942.
+Pope Pius XII formally raised the Sheshan church to the rank of minor basilica via his pontifical decree Compertum Habemus (originally written on 24 July 1942) and was officially signed and notarized on 12 September 1942.
+The former Archbishop of Nanjing, Cardinal Paul Yu Pin solemnly crowned the Marian image on 8 May 1946.

-Peter Harmsen ('Shanghai 1937 – Stalingrad on the Yangtse') gives an account of the battle around the basilica during the Chinese retreat from Shanghai.
+The foreigner Peter Harmsen ('Shanghai 1937 – Stalingrad on the Yangtse') gives an account of the battle around the basilica during the Chinese retreat from Shanghai.